pop-os/shell/README.md

 ### Displays are large.
 Very, **very** large

 Suppose you are a lucky — or perhaps unlucky — owner of an ultra-wide display.
-A maximized window will have much of its preferences and controls dispersed across the far-left and far-right corners.
-The application may place a panel with buttons on the far-left, while other buttons get shifted to either the distant center or far-right.
+A maximized window will have much of its preferences and controls dispersed across the far left and far right corners.
+The application may place a panel with buttons on the far left, while other buttons get shifted to either the distant center or far right.

 Half-tiling in this scenario means that each window will be as large as an entire 2560x1440 or 4K display.
 In either scenario, at such extreme sizes, the mouse becomes completely useless — and applications become unbearable to use — in practice.